gradha/gradha.github.io/src/manual/how_to_release_software_periodically.rst

 Troubles handling distributed version control systems
 -----------------------------------------------------

-Bitbucket sucks [#bbsucks]_, so we will ignore it and talk only about Github which is super cool.
+Bitbucket sucks [#bbsucks]_, so we will ignore it and talk only about GitHub which is super cool.
 As many of the world's developers woke up from the prehistory of zip files and maybe CVS [#cvs]_ or Subversion [#subversion]_ directly into the bright and sparkling world of git [#git]_, the transition was